zhazh/pubit/README.md

 # Pubit

-Flask app -  public your resources via web.
+Flask app -  public your folders with http.

 ## Installation